null

 Show Filters

 Summer is front and center and we are grilling like mad people over here at Georgia Carpet.
 If you're enjoying the outdoors and taking advantage of grilling weather, odds are you've had a few streaks of charcoal find its way onto your floors.
-While the charcoals make for a tasty meal during the warm weather, they can really stain the carpet.
-I'm sure at some point you have come across the unpleasant sight of black stains on your carpet, but do you know how to remove charcoal from carpet?
+Even the most careful griller can't help but get a few streaks of charcoal on their clothes and shoes, which can quickly transfer to the inside leaving unsightly black spots on the carpet.
+While the charcoals make for a tasty meal during the warm weather, they can really stain your carpet and put a damper on your summer celebrations.
+If you're an avid griller, at some point you have probably come across the unpleasant sight of black stains on your carpet, but do you know how to remove charcoal from the carpet?
 If you need to know how to get charcoal out of carpet, you've come to the right place.
-Today we will be discussing how to get charcoal stain out of carpet to leave your rugs looking clean, fresh and like new.
+Today we will be discussing how to get a charcoal stain out of carpet to leave your rugs looking clean, fresh and like new.

 Steps to Removing Charcoal Stains from Carpet